 Update WooCommerce and its plugins

-Periodically updating WooCommerce and its plugins is an important aspect of maintaining and improving the performance of your store.
-Updates may include bug fixes, security improvements, and new features that can greatly improve the appeal and performance of your store.
+Updating WooCommerce and its plugins periodically is an important aspect of maintaining and improving the performance of your store.
+Updates can include bug fixes, security improvements, and new features that can greatly improve the appeal and performance of your store.

 To update WooCommerce and its plugins, follow these steps: